Abdscorpio/Abdscorpio/README.md

-- Hi my name is Abdullah
+  Don't know how you stumbled across my account but HI
-- I’m interested in Java development
+- I’m interested in Java development, game modding and C++.
-- I’m currently learning Kotlin
-- reach me on: [abdullahdirarotoum@hotmail.com] or [abdullahdiraralatoom@hotmail.com]
+- reach me on: [Abdullahdiamond202@gmail.com] or [abdullahdiraralatoom@hotmail.com]